adityasihag1996/PortraitSeg/README.md

 # MobileNetV2 UNet for Image Segmentation
-This repository contains a TensorFlow/Keras implementation of a U-Net architecture with a MobileNetV2 backbone for the purpose of image segmentation.
+This repository contains a PyTorch implementation of a U-Net architecture with a MobileNetV2 backbone for the purpose of image segmentation.
 This hybrid neural network combines the efficiency of MobileNetV2 with the effective architecture of U-Net for semantic segmentation tasks.

 MobileNetV2 is used as the encoder, which is pre-trained on ImageNet, and provides a powerful, yet efficient feature extraction.
 The U-Net architecture with its skip connections and upscaling paths is used as the decoder, which allows for precise localization.